LF994/MulDiv64/README.md

 ```

 All numbers for MulDiv are unsigned, but test caller can receive negative values and treat it as huge unsigned numbers.
-I hope you know how signed integer negative values presented as "two-complement":
+I hope you know how signed integer negative values represented as "two-complement".
+See test output below:
 ```
 D:\My\Proj\MulDiv64>tsmuldiv -1 100 200
 tsmuldiv: (18446744073709551615 * 100) / 200